ooks-io/ooknet/README.md

 ## Architecture

-I like to experiment with different ideas a lot.
-Due to that, much of this is subject to change.
-I will try to keep this readme as up to date as possible.

-I won't go too in-depth here, as everything is subject to change.
-But here is the high-level.
+As this project serves as a learning environment, its architecture changes frequently.
+While I'll try to keep this documentation current, what follows is a high-level overview of the current design.

 One of the main goals of this project was to allow for easy bootstrapping of new hosts while maintaining fine-grained configuration on a per-host basis.
 This is